 The Highways Agency argued that this was dangerous (the exit was still signposted and had all the road markings) and they insisted that the barriers were moved off their land.
 There is now a series of barriers further up the sliproad and all the signs have been removed

-In 2010 the site was still there, but the eastbound Little Chef barely survived the fire and the westbound one has since been vandalised.
-The Highways Agency have left the poles for the signposts in place for the services to re-open.
+In 2010 the site was still there, but the eastbound Little Chef has barely survived the fire and the westbound one has since been vandalised.
+The Highways Agency have left the poles for the signposts in place in case the services to re-open.

 In 2014, Euro Garages submitted planning applications to open a Starbucks drive thru and filling station on each side.
-The first set of planning applications were rejected in April 2014.
-However, in September 2014, Euro Garages resubmitted these planning applications and on 24 June 2015 they were given planning permission with conditions.
+The first set of planning applications were rejected in April 2014, but in June 2015 a revised proposal was accepted with conditions.

-There was interest in building warehouses on the old westbound site.
+There had been interest in building warehouses on the old westbound site.